henrik/octopress/source/_posts/2015-10-10-how-to-expect-to-in-elixir.markdown

 ## Minimal `expect(…).to` implementation

-This is how you might implement a minimal version of `expect(…).to`:
+To illustrate how that all fits together, this is how you might implement a minimal version of `expect(…).to`:

 ``` elixir
 defmodule Expect do